Expressive Therapy: Creative Expression & Therapy For Mental Health

 When someone participates in therapy, the facilitator tends to monitor their growth and progression.
 They also help determine which creative outlet seems most suitable for each person.

-Patients admitted into mental health facilities often participate in arts therapy as a part of their treatment plan.
-Arts counselors often work with patients in internal medicine units of hospitals and other public health facilities in conjunction with their main psychotherapy treatment, and organizations such as the International Expressive Arts Therapy Association exist to support these professionals.
+Patients admitted into mental health facilities often participate in art therapy as a part of their treatment plan.
+Arts counselors often work with a patient or patients in internal medicine units of hospitals and other public health facilities in conjunction with their main psychotherapy treatment, and organizations such as the International Expressive Arts Therapy Association exist to support these professionals.
+Many expressive therapists also incorporate talk therapy into their sessions, allowing patients to focus on both verbal and creative expression for deeper emotional healing.

 Expressive arts therapy: Dance therapy, music therapy, and more